hotosm/tasking-manager/docs/review-pr.md

 1. Check naming convention of the PR branch
    For all team Pull Requests make sure they follow the established naming schema:
    * `feature/ISSUENUMBER-SOME-DESCRIPTION` for all new features
-   * `fix/ISSUENUMBER-SOME-DESCRIPTION` for urgent bugs
+   * `fix/ISSUENUMBER-SOME-DESCRIPTION` for all bug fixes
+   * `translations/yyyy-mm-dd` when updating translations from transifex
+   * `dependencies/yyyy-mm-dd` or `dependencies/PKGNAME` for updates on dependencies

   In case the branch name doesn’t fit.
 Ask the PR contributor to adjust the naming to our git flow model.